nazir-hussain/Netflix-UI-Clone/README.md

 # Netflix-Clone

 ## Key Points:
-- Developed a fully responsive Netflix clone using HTML and CSS, replicating the official website's design and layout across multiple pages. 🎥🌐
+- Developed a fully responsive Netflix-UI clone using HTML and CSS, replicating the official website's design and layout across multiple pages. 🎥🌐

 - Utilized advanced CSS concepts, like Flexbox, Grid layout, and Media Queries, for a seamless and dynamic user experience on various devices and screen sizes. 🎨💻📱